Reminder: Please review general grant eligibility and guidelines before proceeding.

 As the arts sector rebuilds from the COVID-19 pandemic, the North Carolina Arts Council remains committed to the stabilization of arts organizations by providing flexible grant funding.
 Organization Support Grants are designed to help non-profit arts organizations take the steps toward stabilization and reopening.
 The flexible funding can be used for core operations such as personnel and facility costs, or it can be used for programming.
 Our goal is to distribute much-needed flexible funding support to help arts organizations rebound from the pandemic crisis.

-Note: *Organizations that do cultural programming but have a broader mission beyond the arts are not eligible to apply to this category but may be eligible for Arts Equity Project Grants.
+*Organizations that do cultural programming but have a broader mission beyond the arts are not eligible to apply to this category but may be eligible for Spark the Arts Grants.
 Public-facing arts organizations that are housed within a larger entity such as a university or municipality are eligible to apply.

-Profile questions: In addition to contact information, you will be asked to submit your organization’s mission statement, an organizational history, and both an EIN and DUNS number.
+In addition to contact information, you will be asked to submit your organization’s mission statement, an organizational history, and both an Employer Identification Number (EIN) and Unique Entity Identifier (UEI) number.

 Arts Council staff will review applications for eligibility and completeness.
 Based on the total number of applications and available funding, grant recommendations will be submitted for approval to the North Carolina Arts Council board and the Secretary of the Department of Natural and Cultural Resources.
 Award announcements will be made in early August.